selamie/10605-iclr-blog-2025/_posts/2025-04-28-distill-example.md

 However, this brings two additional issues:

 1. If $w^+ = w - \nabla f(w_{older}, w_{newer})$ then how do we know $w_{older}$ without caching it?
-2. Since we are performing gradient descent using inconsistent versions of weights, would convergence be an issue:
+2. Since we are performing gradient descent using inconsistent versions of weights, would convergence be an issue?

-PipeMare resolves these two problems separately:

-1. TODO
-2. TODO

-[TODO mention GPipe's lr schedule, as well as discrepancy approx]

-### Zero-Bubble: An Improved Synchronous Approach
+### Zero-Bubble: Improved Synchronous Approach

 The Zero-Bubble (or "ZB") synchronous approach introduced by Qi et al. <d-cite key="qi2024zero"></d-cite> achieved  zero-bubble pipeline parallelism under synchronous scheduling.
 This was made possible by their innovation of **splitting up the gradient computation in the backward pass**, such that this, too, could be interleaved to eliminate bubbles.
 The approach demonstrates that grouping the backward pass calculations together sequential is unnecessary.